 Having the capability of call transcription in your contact center can help agents reference past conversations, and easily pick up with a customer wherever the last conversation ended.

-When conversations are in a written form, it’s much easier to scan for certain keywords or phrases, as well as when you need to reference particular information that was mentioned in the conversation.
+When conversations are in a written form, it’s much easier to scan for certain keywords or phrases, as well as when you need to reference particular information that was mentioned in the conversation

 Connex One has developed Athena Speech, a transcription tool that can provide transcription of a call recording in either mono or stereo form.
 Transcriptions have proven to be highly effective for training purposes.
-It’s a great way to showcase good agent behaviour as well as highlighting mistakes to avoid.
+It’s a great way to showcase good agent behavior as well as highlighting mistakes to avoid.

 Agents can also choose to listen to review the script and identify possible areas for improvement.
 Call transcriptions are stored for up to 7 years in a secure and compliant way, making it easy to go back and reference specific cases.